How to use the Material Separation Photoshop Plugin

 ![]() | ![]() |

-A pixel layer is created beneath the original layer, and the fill is applied to the “transparent parts” within the selection area.
+A pixel layer is created below the original layer, and a fill is applied to the “transparent area” within the selection.

 |---|---|